Pope Christodoulos of Alexandria: Relations with Antioch

 The Patriarchs of Antioch and the Pope of Alexandria had for many years kept in close touch with one another.
-More than once their relations were strained, as happened particularly in the time of Patriarch John IX bar Shushan, and Christodulus, when they fell out over the proper presentation of the Eucharistic oblations, in which the Lyrian Jacobites were in the habit of mingling a little oil and salt (Neale, Patriarchate of Alexandria, II, 214).
+More than once their relations were strained, as happened particularly in the time of Patriarch John IX bar Shushan, and Christodulus, when they fell out over the proper presentation of the Eucharistic oblations, in which the Syrians were in the habit of mingling a little oil and salt (Neale, Patriarchate of Alexandria, II, 214).
 Christodulus insultingly rejected the practice, and John of Antioch wrote in its defence.
-In 1169 a new controversy, about the use of auricular confession severed the once friendly relations between the two communions.
+In 1169, a new controversy, about the use of auricular confession, temporarily severed the once friendly relations between the two communions.

 Ethiopia

 Following the death of the Abuna of the Ethiopian Orthodox Church, the Emperor of Ethiopia sent an embassy asking Pope Christodoulos to ordain a new one.
 He replied that he was unable to ordain one due to persecution against the Christians in Egypt at the time.
 As a result, an adventurer named Abdun took advantage of this interregnum and presented himself to the Ethiopian Emperor with forged documents, claiming to be the newly appointed Abuna.